ComfortDelGro Bus, the provider of our ISB services, has been operating buses on Sentosa since October 2019, and there are some new buses in town.

 The New Fleet

 In late 2020, two interesting new buses arrived under ComfortDelGro Bus to replace the B7Rs: a pair of Volvo B8RLE buses with SC Auto bodywork, registered PC9428K and PC9429H.
-PC9428K was mostly deployed on the Golf Club Shuttle, which is not open to members of the public, while PC9429H had a slot on Bus B which plies to Sentosa Cove and Palawan Beach.
+The buses are low-floor with wheelchair access, and fitted with Mobitec EDS.
+Initially, PC9428K was mostly deployed on the Golf Club Shuttle, which is not open to members of the public, while PC9429H had a slot on Bus B which plies to Sentosa Cove and Palawan Beach.
+Later on, both buses became spare.

 At first glance, one could be forgiven for confusing this bus with an ISB – they use the same front and rear panel design as our Volvo B9Ls.
 This design comes from the SC Chivalrous II coach body.
 Like the B9Ls (and unlike the Scania K230UBs), the “SC Chivalrous” name is not applied on these buses.